nasa/HyperCP/README.md

 prompt$ conda env create -f environment.yml
 ```

 and follow the prompts to install the additional package dependencies on your machine within the new virtual environment.
-When completed you should be in the virtual environment (hypercp) and ready to run the package.
+When completed you should be in the virtual environment: the prefix ```(hypercp)``` before your prompt should appear
+indicating that the system is properly enabled and ready to run from the terminal.

 To return to the environment later before launching the program, type

 ```
 prompt$ conda activate hypercp